Arecsu/oscurito/README.md

 ## Options to customize

 - Custom wallpaper, any jpg/png
+- Different wallpapers and settings for light and dark mode system wide.
+Automatic detection.
 - Amount of blur
 - Amount of dimming
 - Background color (visible when dimming and at the borders of a heavily blured, and not scaled wallpaper)